Complementary and Alternative Medicine

 Microcurrent stimulation

 In microcurrent stimulation, a mild electrical current is transmitted to the area around the eyes, ostensibly to get rid of retinal waste products.
-It is unknown whether this actually has any benefit to individuals with macular degeneration, or if it affects the course of macular degeneration at all.5
+It is unknown whether this actually has any benefit for people with macular degeneration, or if it affects the course of macular degeneration at all.5

 Supplements

-A varied, well-balanced diet is important for general health and can help reduce the risk of disease, but is also beneficial for eye health and to help treat and reduce the risk of AMD progression.
-The Age-Related Eye Disease Study 2 (AREDS2), along with the original AREDS, found that certain supplements significantly reduced the risk of developing advanced AMD for individuals at risk for the condition and may help slow the progression of AMD.6
+A varied, well-balanced diet is important for general health and can help reduce the risk of disease.
+It also benefits eye health and helps treat and reduce the risk of AMD progression.
+The Age-Related Eye Disease Study 2 (AREDS2), along with the original AREDS, found that certain supplements significantly reduced the risk of developing advanced AMD for people at risk for the condition and may help slow the progression of AMD.6

 Formulation of supplements